 Biggest takeaway thus far: vulnerability is our friend.
 We came into this challenge as individuals from Google, Amazon, IBM, and such, who were looking to collaborate and solve challenges with our clients.
 If we had come in saying we had all the answers, saying we were right because we understand technology, saying that we could lead the industry in the right direction because of who we were and where we came from, we would have failed.
 Being vulnerable, being humble, and admitting that we don’t have all the answers, but that we want to work in the direction of change has made all the difference for us.

-Biggest thing I would do differently: be laser focused on ROI from day one.
+The biggest thing I would do differently: be laser-focused on ROI from day one.
 When we started, it felt like the focus was on interesting tech, and on sourcing data just for data’s sake.
 We’ve been most successful by digging into the use cases, understanding the pain points, and identifying clear areas where we could make a difference in our client’s businesses as a result of investing with us.
 We moved in this direction early enough and steadily enough so that our business has ended up being a successful one.
 That said, if we had really understood the ways in which we could create demonstrable business value sooner, we might have gotten here even faster.

 What are the next big goals of Nautilus Labs for 2019?